What Are Bath Salts?

 Synthetic cathinones are related to the parent compound cathinone (found naturally in the plant Khat, which has cathinone producing a mild stimlative effect).
 Since the mid-2000s, unregulated ring-substituted cathinone derivatives have appeared in the European and American recreational drugs market.

-What is the Street Name for Bath Salts?
+What Are Some Street Names for Bath Salts?

 - Red Dove